Riku Lätti

-Riku together with Jahn Beukes wrote the music for the award-winning SABC television series Hopeville.
+Riku, together with Jahn Beukes, wrote the music for the award-winning SABC television series Hopeville.
 Hopeville won the prestigious Rose d'Or in Switzerland for best international TV series.
 It was also nominated for an Emmy Award.
-Other scores include the soundtrack for KykNet series Wie lê waar and the drama series Vlug na Egipte.
+Other scores include the soundtrack for the KykNet series Wie lê waar and the drama series Vlug na Egipte.

 He won a South African Film and Television Award (SAFTA) for his sound design and film score for the feature film Die Wonderlike Avonture van Hanna Hoekom.